RoelofRuis/termites/readme.md

 `termites-debug` contains a powerful web debugger that can be hooked into a graph for inspection (and is itself a graph as well..!).

+`termites-ws` contains a websocket implementation for easy interaction with browser based applications.
+(THIS IS A WORK IN PROGRESS!)